Dahi Handi: Significance and description

 In Maharastra, Janmashtami is celebrated as Dahi Handi (dahi: curd, handi: earthen pot) It is organized roughly every August.
 The festival Gokulashtami, known as Krishna Janmashtami in the rest of the country, is the celebration of Krishna's birth and Dahi Handi is part of it.
 The event involves making a human pyramid and breaking an earthen pot filled with milk, curd, butter, fruits and water which is hung at a convenient height, thus imitating the actions of child Krishna.
 Sometimes the prize money is added to the pot instead.

 The terms govinda (also another name of Krishna) or govinda pathak are used to refer to the people who participate in forming this human pyramid.
 They practise in groups weeks before the actual event.
 These groups are called mandals and they go around the local areas, attempting to break as many pots as possible during the event.
-Pyramid formation needs coordination and focus; the lowest layers consist of the most people, preferably sturdy, while the middle layer players need to pay attention to those below as well as the others standing on their shoulders.
+Pyramid formation needs coordination and focus; the lowest layers consist of the most people, preferably sturdy, while the middle layer players need to pay attention to those below as well as those standing on their shoulders.
 The outer layer individuals need to focus on maintaining balance.
 As lighter people are needed higher up, the topmost layer usually has a single child.
 Breaking the pot usually ends up with the contents spilling over the participants.
-Traditionally, spectators threw water on the participants to deter them and people chant in Marathi "Ala re ala, Govinda ala" (govindas have arrived).
+Traditionally, spectators throw water on the participants to deter them and people chant in Marathi "Ala re ala, Govinda ala" (govindas have arrived).
 The pyramid formation is often accompanied by crowds, music and dancing.

 In Andhra Pradesh and Telangana this festival is celebrated as Utlotsavam (In Telugu Utti: a fibrous network sling to hang pots and Utsavam: Festival).
 At the famous Tirupati Venkateswara Temple, this ancient sport is celebrated with great fervor on navami (the day after krishna janmastami).
-The processional deities of Sri Krishna Swamy and Sri Malayappa Swamy will be taken in a procession around the temple to the place just in-front of temple where Utlotsavam will be performed.
-The Deities will be watching the sport being played by local youth who will be divided into groups to grab the Utti.
-Utti with prize money will be tagged to the end of 25 feet long wooden post which is smeared with sticky and other oily substances.
+The processional deities of Sri Krishna Swamy and Sri Malayappa Swamy are taken in a procession around the temple to the place just in-front of temple where Utlotsavam is performed.
+The sport is played in front of the deities by local youth to try and win the prize money which is tied to the end of a 25 foot long wooden post, smeared with sticky and other oily substances.

 Celebration and economics

 The participants form a pyramid consisting usually below 9-tiers, and are given three attempts to break the earthen pot.
-Every year thousands of people and hundreds of govinda teams gather at Mumbai and Thane's Dahi Handi events.
+Every year thousands of people and hundreds of govinda teams gather at Pune, Mumbai and Thane's Dahi Handi events.
 As of 2011, the prize money for the events usually range between ₹1 lakh–₹12 lakh depending on the organizers and its sponsors.
 Each year, the prizes and scale of the celebrations increase due to the participation of political parties and commercialisation.